-POLICY: 2.1 EMPLOYMENT OF PERSONS WITH DISABILITIES
+POLICY:2.1EMPLOYMENT OF PERSONS WITH DISABILITIESSCOPE:FACULTY AND STAFFPOLICY NUMBER:2.1APPROVED:Entertion of the sector of

-SCOPE: FACULTY AND STAFF

-POLICY NUMBER: 2.1

-APPROVED:

-REVISED: September 2009; August 2022

-Lamar State College Port Arthur will not discriminate against any employee or applicant for employment because of physical or mental disabilities in regard to the position for which the employee or applicant is qualified to perform the essential duties of the position with or without reasonable accommodations.
+Lamar State College Port Arthur will not discriminate against any employee or applicant for employment because of physical or mental disabilities regarding the position for which the employee or applicant is qualified to perform the essential duties of the position with or without reasonable accommodations.
 Reasonable accommodations will be made for individuals with sincerely held religious beliefs and to women affected by pregnancy.
 Lamar State College Port Arthur shall recruit, employ, and promote qualified disabled individuals and comply with the rules and regulations pursuant to the Rehabilitation Act of 1973, as amended, the American with Disabilities Act of 1990, and the Texas Commission on Human Rights Act, as amended.
-The

-American with Disabilities Act Amendments Act of 2008 (ADAAA) clarifies and broadens the definition of disability and expands the population eligible for protections under the Americans with Disabilities Act of 1990.
+The American with Disabilities Act Amendments Act of 2008 (ADAAA) clarifies and broadens the definition of disability and expands the population eligible for protections under the Americans with Disabilities Act of 1990.
 Among the clarifications and changes, the ADAAA: 1) broadens the definition of a disability, including what it means to be "substantially limited in a major life activity"; creates a non-exhaustive list of "major life activities"; clarifies that accommodations are not required if an individual is merely "regarded as" having a disability; prohibits the consideration of mitigating measure, such as medication, prosthetics, and assistive technology, in determining whether an individual has a disability.

 - 2.1.
 "Disability" means, with respect to an individual, a mental or physical impairment that substantially limits at least one major life activity of that individual, a record of such an impairment, or being regarded as having such an impairment.
-The term does not include: - 2.1.1. a current condition of addiction to the use of alcohol, a drug, an illegal substance, or a federally controlled substance; or - 2.1.2. a currently communicable disease or infection as defined in Section $\underline{\$1.003}$, Health and Safety Code, or required to be reported under Section $\underline{\$1.041}$, Health and Safety Code, that constitutes a direct threat to the health or safety of other persons or that makes the affected person unable to perform the duties of the person's employment. - 2.2.
+The term does not include: - 2.1.1. a current condition of addiction to the use of alcohol, a drug, an illegal substance, or a federally controlled substance; or

+- 2.1.2. a currently communicable disease or infection as defined in Section $\underline{\$1.003}$, Health and Safety Code, or required to be reported under Section $\underline{\$1.041}$, Health and Safety Code, that constitutes a direct threat to the health or safety of other persons or that makes the affected person unable to perform the duties of the person's employment. - 2.2.
 A qualified individual with a disability is a person who has: - 2.2.1.
-A physical or mental impairment that substantially limits one (1) or more major life activities: - 2.2.2.
-A record of such an impairment; or - 2.2.3.
-Is regarded as having such an impairment. - 2.2.4.
+A physical or mental impairment that substantially limits one (1) or more major life activities:

+2.2.1.1.
+A record of such an impairment; or

+- 2.2.1.2.
+It is regarded as having such an impairment. - 2.2.2.
 "Qualified individual" is a person who "satisfies the requisite skill, experience, education and other job-related requirements of the employment position, and who with or without reasonable accommodation, can perform the essential functions of such position. - 2.3.
 "Undue hardship" is defined as an action that requires significant difficulty or expense.